astropy/astropy/docs/table/mixin_columns.rst

 Example
 -------

 ..
-EXAMPLE START: Using Quantity and QTables in Tables
+EXAMPLE START: Using Quantity Columns and QTables

 To illustrate these concepts we first create a standard |Table| where we supply as input a |Time| object and a |Quantity| object with units of ``m / s``.
 In